RiiConnect24/Wii-Guide/_pages/Updating-A9LH.md

 If you are using a payload that does not init the screen on its own (such as Bootanim9), you will need to rename it to `arm9loaderhax_si.bin` instead of `arm9loaderhax.bin`
 {: .notice--info}

-The versions of data_input only refer to revisions of the zip to be compatible with different installer versions, and are *not* the same thing as updating a9lh itself (the payload files).
+The versions of data_input only refer to revisions of the `.zip` to be compatible with different installer versions, and are *not* the same thing as updating a9lh itself (the payload files).
 They make no practical difference beyond the installation process.
 {: .notice--info}

 These steps will also update your various payloads and the AES key database.